Canning the Fish Catch

 At the end of the processing time, turn off the stove and allow the canner to cool naturally; leave the petcock closed or the weight in place.

 Let the pressure drop to zero psi naturally; some weighted gauge canners have a lid lock that drops when zero psi is reached.
-Wait one more minute; then, using a hot pad or mitt, slowly open the vent on dial gauge canners, or remove the weighted gauge.
+Wait ten minutes; then, using a hot pad or mitt, slowly open the vent on dial gauge canners, or remove the weighted gauge.

 Open the canner and tilt the lid far side up so the steam escapes away from you.